Close

 Step 7: Collect Your Decision

-Retrieve your passport with the visa decision or receive notification if submitted by mail.
+Retrieve your passport with the visa decision in person or receive notification if submitted by mail.
+You may have the option to have your passport sent to you by courier if you apply via a visa application center, though an additional fee applies.
 If rejected, you have the right to appeal within specified timeframes or reapply with additional documentation.
+Enter Slovakia within the dates specified on your visa sticker.